say/frontend-takehome/README.md

 1. Please take ~2 hours to complete this challenge.

-2. The end result should be functional and user fiendly, but doesn't have to be styled to perfection.
-If you don't have time to style it, don't sweat it.
+2. The end result should be functional and user friendly, but doesn't have to be styled to perfection.

 3. Feel free to use whatever dependencies you would like.